MarkEmery/plex-rate-track/README.md

 **Debugging**

 If Siri responds with "Done" or "That's done", check that the shortcut doesn't have any elements such as 'Shell Script Result' or 'Text' in red.
-If you do, correct them until they're blue.
+If it does, correct them until they're blue.